3moz/reduxBank2/README.md

 - see the current balance, given the transaction history
 - see the balance area turn green when positive, red when negative
 - make floating-point or integer transactions

+all app behavior occurs without a server call